Post may include affiliate links. We may earn a fee if you use them at no cost to you. Disclosure.

 Tell me if this sounds familiar to you… Someone, anyone, realizes that it’s library day, but no one can find the library books.
 Happens all the time, right?
 It used to happen to me at least once a month!

 This is why I made a rule that my son’s library books need to “live” in his backpack.
 When he wants to read it, he takes it out, and then puts it right back.
 It’s a simple change, but this way, you’ll never forget the book at ho me!

 Set alarms in your phone or wherever, for wake up and departure times.

 Many people set wake-up alarms but few people’s I’ve talked to have alarms for when they need to leave.
 I find that this is key!
 Set it for about 5 minutes before you need to leave for real.

 This will serve as a reminder to leave in case you get caught up in something.
 If you use your phone, you can also include a note in the alarm.

 I’ll use this note to include reminders like “Grab Karate Bag” or “Don’t need lunch today” etc. This way, no matter how hectic the morning is, so long as I lo

 ok at my phone when the alarm rings, I won’t forget anything!

 So what do you think?
-Will you be trying any of these?
-Do you have any others to add?
+Will you be trying any of these tips?
+Do you have any others to add to make your morning easier?
 I’d love to hear how these worked for you or if you have any more to include!
 Best of luck tomorrow morning!